awsdocs/amazon-ec2-user-guide/doc_source/identify_ec2_instances.md

 ## Inspecting the System UUID<a name="inspect-uuid"></a>

 You can get the system UUID and look for the presence of the characters "ec2" or "EC2" in the beginning octet of the UUID\.
 This method to determine whether a system is an EC2 instance is quick but potentially inaccurate because there is a small chance that a system that is not an EC2 instance could have a UUID that starts with these characters\.
+Furthermore, for EC2 instances that are not using Amazon Linux, the distribution's implementation of SMBIOS might represent the UUID in little\-endian format, therefore the "EC2" characters do not appear at the beginning of the UUID\.
 For a definitive approach, see [Inspecting the Instance Identity Document](#inspect-document)\.

 **Example : Get the UUID from the hypervisor**
 If `/sys/hypervisor/uuid` exists, you can use the following command: